Self-Chained Image-Language Model for Video Localization and Question Answering: Experiments

 \subsection{Ablation Studies on \model Framework}

 We conduct ablation studies on our \model framework about the effectiveness of \localizer{} and \answerer.
 We show the results in \Cref{tab:main_ablation}.
 We summarize our findings as follows:

-\textbf{(a) Sparse frames outperform dense frames:} We observe performance declines when the \answerer{} adopts 32 frames compared with 4 frames (A \textit{v.s.} B), confirming that sparse frames work better due to the original Image-LM model's limited temporal modeling ability, while too dense frames may distract the model.
+\textbf{(a) Sparse frames outperform dense frames:} We observe performance declines when the \answerer{} adopts more frames (A \textit{v.s.} B), confirming that sparse frames work better due to the original Image-LM model's limited temporal modeling ability, while too dense frames may distract the model.

 \textbf{(b) Keyframes outperform uniformly sampled frames:} We compare \answerer{} with \localizer{} (\model framework) and \answerer{} that takes uniformly sampled frames.
 We observed significant performance gains in the zero-shot \answerer{} setting when utilizing the zero-shot \localizer{} (B \textit{v.s.} C), with improvements on NExT-QA (+1.0\%), STAR (+2.4\%), How2QA (+1.5\%), TVQA (+1.6\%), and VLEP (+0.4\%) .
 And pseudo-label refinement for \localizer{} further increased performance by an average of 2.1\% across all tasks (B \textit{v.s.} D).
 In the fine-tuned \answerer{} setting, the benefits of the \localizer{} remained evident.
 Our \model framework, which utilized keyframes from the \localizer, outperformed the 4-frame \answerer{} by an average of 0.7\% across tasks (E \textit{v.s.} F).
 Pseudo-label refinement continues to be effective in this setting, providing an average boost of 1.5\% across all tasks (E \textit{v.s.} G).
 These results demonstrate that keyframe selection contributes to non-trivial improvements in video-language tasks for zero-shot and fine-tuning settings.